mdavis-xyz/mdavis.xyz/pages/colo/content.md

 </div>

 This is the strategy which maximizes revenue for this setup.
-Note that this is the same as the strategy which maximizes profit if the solar panels and battery are installed in separate locations (even if they are owned by separate firms).
+Note that this is the same as the strategy which maximizes profit if the solar panels and battery are installed in separate locations (even if they are owned by separate companies).
 So the best we can hope to achieve when the battery and solar panels are together is the same as what we would get if they were installed separately.
 Therefore colocating batteries and solar on the same site compared to different sites does not improve spot revenue.
 In simpler terms, moving a battery and solar farm together, such that charging from solar is no longer an explicit expense, does not eliminate the opportunities and opportunity costs of supplying and consuming from the spot market.

 In practice many projects are configured such that the battery can only charge from the solar panels, and not from the grid.
 This reduces spot revenue by reducing the set of possible arbitrage strategies.
 This restriction is typically due to both regulatory and technical reasons.
-These may be sound reasons, however anecdotally it seems that there is not wide recognition of the extent to which these reduces spot market profit.
+These may be sound reasons, however anecdotally it seems that there is not wide recognition of the extent to which an inability to charge from the grid reduces spot market profit.

 Colocation may still be the best choice overall, especially if network connections are difficult to acquire.
 However it is important to be precise about what the benefits of colocation are.
 Acting as a 'solar sponge' to shift cheap, clean sunlight from midday to higher priced evenings is not a benefit, because that would happen with separate installations anyway.